mihaialexandruteodor/UniPad/README.md

      width="40" height="40" />

 # UniPad
-❗️❗️❗️ CURRENTLY IN DEVELOPMENT ❗️❗️❗️

-IOS app for taking quick notes using the camera and the Swift OCR kit
+IOS app for taking quick notes using the camera and saving them as PDF, along with the OCR recognition of the text detected

 Thanks: